jagracar/kinectSketches/README.md

   * [OpenCV for Processing](https://github.com/atduskgreg/opencv-processing)
   * [toxiclibs](http://toxiclibs.org/): get the latest version [here](https://bitbucket.org/postspectacular/toxiclibs/downloads/)

-You also need to install the [libfreenect](https://github.com/OpenKinect/libfreenect) library to be able to communicate with the Kinect v1 sensor.
+You also need to install the [libfreenect](https://github.com/OpenKinect/libfreenect) library to be able to communicate with the Kinect.
 If you are a Linux user, this [short note](https://github.com/jagracar/software-notes/blob/master/installing_simpleOpenNI) explains you how to install it.

 # Kinect 3D scanner demo

 Some time ago I made a video showing how to use the Kinect Scanner.
-It's based on an older version of the sketch, but it is probably still useful to get an idea.
-Click on the image to be redirected to the vimeo video.
+It's based on an older version of the sketch, but it's probably still useful to get a general idea.
+Click on the image to be redirected to the video.

 <a href="https://vimeo.com/53285159" target="_blank"><img src="https://vimeo.com/53285159/og_image_watermark/367931714"
 alt="tutorial" width="640" height="398" border="10" /></a>